-When we launched ‘Fish Hooks’ we invited readers to submit their questions and comments (email@example.com).
+When we launched ‘Fish Hooks’ we invited readers to submit their questions and comments (firstname.lastname@example.org).
 So wouldn’t you know it!
-The first question submitted is a particularly tough one: “What does it mean in the Apostle’s Creed when it says about Jesus that ‘He descended into hell’?”
+The first question submitted was a particularly tough one: “What does it mean in the Apostle’s Creed when it says about Jesus that ‘He descended into hell’?”
 That’s a really good question – and probably better than the answer we’ll be able to provide!

 The first thing we need to be clear about is that the Apostle’s Creed is not found in the Bible nor was it actually given to us by the Apostles.
 Rather, it is a statement of faith that gradually evolved into its present form over a period of about 500 years and, like any human effort, it isn’t perfect.
 The earliest version was probably used to teach new converts the essentials of the Christian faith, and it was then modified over time to clarify misunderstandings and push back against false teachings.
 The “descended into hell” phrase isn’t found in the earliest versions, makes its first appearance around 390 AD, then disappears for a while, only to permanently reappear around 650 AD.
 From this it can be inferred that this concept might have puzzled earlier Christians too!

 So what was this phrase intended to tell us about Jesus?
 There are a number of theories that Christians hold: